The Best Kardemummabullar (Swedish Cardamom Buns)

 When making the cardamom filling, if the butter isn’t soft enough you can pop it in the microwave for a few seconds.
 You want it to be really easy to spread.

-Try to use as little flour as possible in the dough – this time I used slightly less than called for in the recipe.
-The butter helps the dough from getting too sticky to knead.
-And take the time to knead the dough until it’s nice and elastic – about ten minutes, if kneading by hand.
+And be sure to take the time to knead the dough until it’s nice and elastic – about ten minutes, if kneading by hand.
 I actually really love kneading dough.
 Put on some music or a podcast and enjoy the process!

 You’re going to roll out the dough and form it into buns before letting it rise.
 The dough is easier to cut and twist before it has risen because it’s less spongey.
 But this means that you should make each kardemummabulle quite small, as the buns will double in size when they rise.